 1. A Walk

-We all walk plenty (well alright, we walk *some*) everyday.
+Most of us walk a fair amount every day.
 But do you ever walk just to walk?
 Not to get anywhere, not with a phone in hand or buds in ears, not just because the dog needs it.
 Just movement and presence.

 “An early-morning walk is a blessing for the whole day”Henry David Thoreau